danielnaber/jwordsplitter/README.txt

 java -cp jwordsplitter-x.y.jar de.danielnaber.jwordsplitter.converter.SerializeDict textDict textDict.ser

 TODO:
-  -build the dictionary from Morphy data
+  -keep the plain text dict in git, not the binary one; build binary only for release -build the dictionary from Morphy data
 	-extend list of exceptions (exceptionsGerman.txt, GermanInterfixDisambiguator.java)
 	-API: return null if a word isn't known at all, return the word itself